 Your first step to becoming a Personal Assistant / Independent Provider

-Becoming a Personal Assistant/Individual Provider is a THREE STEP process.
+Becoming a Personal Assistant/Individual Provider is a TWO STEP process.

 - Complete the Personal Information Form online or in person

 - Attend a mandatory orientation.
 In order to attend the orientation it is required that you bring a valid driver’s license and social security card with you to the orientation.

 YOU WILL BE CONTACTED BY A RAMP EMPLOYEE TO SCHEDULE ATTENDANCE AT THE ORIENTATION AT THE RAMP OFFICE OR TO ADVISE YOU OF ANY ADVERSE FINDINGS ON YOUR BACKGROUND CHECK THAT MAY PRECLUDE YOUR ABILITY TO BE INCLUDED ON RAMP’S PA/IP REFERRAL LIST.
 If interested in working as a Personal Assistant (PA) / Independent Provider (IP) and would like to be placed on RAMP’s PA/IP list please read the guidelines below.